JakobOvrum/bootDoc/README.markdown

 -----------------------------------
  * Easily configurable for any project, designed to work as a git-submodule.
  * Sidebar with a package explorer tree and a tree of the symbols in the current module.
- * Configurable titlebar, with a goto-symbol form.
+ * Configurable titlebar, with a go-to-symbol form.
  * Fully qualified page anchor names; individual symbols can be linked without conflicting with similarly named symbols in the same module.
  * Neat styling using [Bootstrap](http://twitter.github.com/bootstrap/).